scotthlee/tars/README.md

 ### Cluster Analysis
 The app supports four clustering algorithms: [k-means](https://en.wikipedia.org/wiki/K-means_clustering), [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html), and [agglomerative clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering), all implemented with `scikit-learn`.
 After selecting an algorithm from the dropdown menu, users can modify the values for the algorithm's main hyperparameters (e.g., the number of cluster for k-means, or epsilon for DBSCAN), and they can supply arguments for modifying other hyperparameters as a dict of keyword arg to be unpacked at runtime.

-### Summarization and Interpretation
-Users can get summaries of the information in each of the embedding clusters in two ways: by checking the list of cluster-based keywords, generated automatically when a clustering algorithm is run, and available immediately for download thereafter; and by generating a free-text summary report using the features in the `Summarize` expander menu.
-For the latter, users can tailor the summary report to their particular needs by providing a high-level description of the data they uploaded to embed, and by providing a list of questions they would like answered about the text in each cluster.
-With those in place, the final steps are to choose a fitted cluster model to use for groupng the embeddings and to specify how many documents should be randommly sampled from each cluster for ChatGPT to use as the basis for writing its summary.
-The final summary report is generated iteratively, with the cluster-specific summaries being run first, and the top-level report being generated at the end.

 ### Downloading Artifacts
 At any point during a work session, users can download whatever data artifacts have been generated.
-Download buttons will appear in the `I/O` expander menu for the raw embeddings, reduced-dimensionality embeddings, cluster keywords, and LLM-generated cluster summary report as they are created by the app.
-Cluster IDs are attached to rows in the files holding the reduced embeddings and cluster keywords, and cluster sizes and variances are provided in the summary report, along with the corresponding cluster IDs.
+Download buttons will appear in the `I/O` expander menu for the raw embeddings, reduced-dimensionality embeddings, and cluster keywords.

 ## Deployment Options
 ### Local Machine